puffin/dotfiles/README.md

 ### Backup

-First, you may want to backup any existing files that exist so this doesn't overwrite your work.
+First, you may want to back up any existing files that exist so this doesn't overwrite your work.

-Run `install/backup.sh` to backup all symlinked files to a `~/dotfiles-backup` directory.
+Run `install/backup.sh` to back up all symlinked files to a `~/dotfiles-backup` directory.

-This will not delete any of these files, and the install scripts will not overwrite any existing.
+This will not delete any of these files, and the installation scripts will not overwrite any existing.
 After the backup is complete, you can delete the files from your home directory to continue installation.

 ### Installation

 If on OSX, you will need to install the XCode CLI tools before continuing.
-To do so, open a terminal and type
+To do so, open a terminal and type:

 ```bash
 ➜ xcode-select --install
 ```

 Then install everything.
-Open a terminal and type
+Open a terminal and type:

 ```bash
 ➜ ./install.sh